Sunwich Port

 Sunwich Port is a coastal village situated along the South Coast of KwaZulu-Natal, South Africa and north of the Domba River.
 The quiet and small coastal village forms part of the greater area of Port Shepstone.

+Geography

 Sunwich Port is situated along the R102 regional route, approximately halfway between Port Shepstone (11 km) to the south-west and Hibberdene (13 km) to the north-east.
 It is neighboured by Melville to the north and Anerley to the south.